exyezed/youtube-enhancer/README.md

 Allows you to download available subtitles for YouTube videos in various languages directly from the video page.

+> [!WARNING]
+> Avoid using AdGuard Desktop, as it can interfere with fetching subtitles and result in incomplete downloads.

 #### [Install Script](https://update.greasyfork.org/scripts/516645/YouTube%20Enhancer%20%28Subtitle%20Downloader%29.user.js)

 ![subtitles](https://github.com/user-attachments/assets/a3ba10a2-0e94-44fa-9aff-33d6f228493a)